timrogers/sculpture.js/README.md

 * Loop through all the items and do something with them
 * Get the first or last item
 * Find out how many items there are in the model
+* Get all the articles back in an array

 ## How to use